Can The Court Make Me Pay My Wife’s Debt in My Divorce?

 Student loans are another facet of debt analysis which may can become a contentious topic as people go through a divorce.
 Though people often presume that a student loan is solely for the benefit of the party incurring it, courts do have the authority to allocate this type of debt.
 Again, this would only tie into student loans incurred during the marriage.
 The logic a court may apply is that the person incurring the student loan has benefitted the family in that he or she is able to make more income, thereby affecting child support, maintenance (alimony), asset accrual, and the overall financial makeup of the family.
 In cases in which a person has incurred student loan debt, yet just chose not to finish, a court is not as likely to force the other party to contribute.
 Again, each case is different.

 As with marital property division in a Colorado divorce, the norm is that marital debt will be allocated equally.
 Though courts can make one party share in the other’s debt, they are also aware of the risk one may face to their credit when relying on their former spouse to pay.
 As such, trying to put debt in the titled parties name is advisable to the extent that it can be done without overloading them or throwing off the normal balance of allocation.
-If you need legal representation regarding the division of debt in your Denver divorce, contact the attorneys at Plog & Stein.
-With over 60 years of combined family law experience we are well equipped to address your concerns.
+If you need legal representation regarding the division of debt in your Denver divorce, contact the attorneys at Plog & Stein, P.C..
+With over 70 years of combined family law experience we are well equipped to address your concerns.